 Originally brought to our attention by MeaganSue in 2009, and after members of our team (including Meagan and I) attended Comic-Con to watch and or cover the Chuck festivities in San Diego in 2009, 2010 and 2011, it is with a heavy heart we must all face that the adventures of our beloved Nerd Herd will come to an end after five seasons on Friday, January 27, 2012.

-BUT Meagan promises to conclude the series.
+BUT Meagan promises to conclude the series, but we know she is busy.
 We shall see.

-Before continuing our review we include a fun highlight from the episode courtesy of NBC.
+Before continuing our review we include a fun sneak peek from the episode courtesy of NBC.
 Enjoy!

 This episode pays homage to the roots of the Chuck series, the episode opens with a flashback from five years earlier in Budapest, Hungary.
 Sarah (Yvonne Strahovski) is listening to a voice mail from an unidentified woman we later learn is Cheryl Ladd.
 The woman is informing Sarah if she ever needs a home, one ready for her.
 Who is this woman?
 Read on and find out!